tomasz-skowronski/ml-bouncing-racoon/README.md

 - output=long generates a CSV with the email addresses, validation result codes and detailed descriptions.
 ```

-To get the list of all valid addresses (including the catchall
-addresses) for a validation task, you can use this URL:
+To get the list of all valid addresses (including the catchall addresses) for a validation task, Racoon can use this URL:

 `https://www.email-validator.net/download?id=<taskid>&cmd=download&validaddresses-nocatchall&catchalladdresses`

-To get the list of invalid addresses for a validation task,
-you can use this URL:
+To get the list of invalid addresses for a validation task, Racoon can use this URL:

 `https://www.email-validator.net/download?id=<taskid>&cmd=download&invalidaddresses`